Call for the Best Deals : 0800 098 8877

 Is Concrete Worth the Effort?

-Long answer: If you’re spending £500–£2000 on a greenhouse, spending another ~£300 and a weekend to make sure it lasts 25 years is a no‑brainer.
-I’ve seen too many expensive greenhouses destroyed because someone tried to save £200 on the base.
+Spending ~£300 and a weekend to make sure your greenhouse lasts 25 years is straightforward maths.
+I've seen too many expensive greenhouses destroyed because someone tried to save £200 on the base.

 Useful Resources